Fasting during Ramadan: Breaking the fast

 Many mosques will provide iftar (literally: breakfast) meals after sundown for the community to come and end their day's fasting as a whole.
 It is also common for such meals to take place at Muslim soup kitchens.
-The fast is broken with a date (when possible) following the tradition of Prophet Muhammad, or with water.
+The fast is broken with a date (when possible) following the tradition of Muhammad, or with water.

 Ramadan Iftar Dua

 Ramadan fast is broken by reciting iftar dua:

 Health effects

-Ramadan fasting is safe for healthy people provided that overall food and water intake is adequate but those with medical conditions should seek medical advice if they encounter health problems before or during fasting.
-The fasting period is usually associated with significant weight loss for both males and females, but weight can return after Ramadan depending on personal diet.
-Overall, Ramadan provides an opportunity to lose weight, but structured and consistent lifestyle modifications are necessary to achieve lasting weight loss.
+Ramadan fasting is safe for healthy people, provided that overall food and water intake is adequate, but those with medical conditions should seek medical advice if they encounter health problems before or during fasting.
+The fasting period is usually associated with significant weight loss for both males and females, though the weight usually returns without further lifestyle modifications.

 A review of the literature by an Iranian group suggested fasting during Ramadan might produce renal injury in patients with moderate (GFR <60 ml/min) or severe kidney disease but was not injurious to renal transplant patients with good function or most stone-forming patients.
 Also, it was suggested that Ramadan fasting may increase the risk for salivary gland inflammation.

+The psychological effects of fasting during Ramadan have also been researched.
+In one study, Ramadan fasters were asked to perform cognitive inhibition tasks during and after Ramadan, assessing their response time and accuracy.
+Just before starting the task, half of the participants were asked a few questions about food (Food-reminded), whereas the other half were asked about ownership at various times (Control).
+Results showed that participants who were reminded of food were slower and less accurate during Ramadan compared to after Ramadan.
+Control participants, however, performed similarly across time.
+The researchers examined whether performances varied during Ramadan depending on the time of people’s last meal.
+They found that within the first few hours of their last meal (eight hours), food-reminded people had longer inhibition delays than Control participants, yet after eight hours, the two groups similarly slowed down.
+Nonetheless, both groups responded more accurately the longer time had passed since their last meal.
+This research indicates that (a) cognitive control processes are engaged from the early hour of the fast, and susceptible to manipulation, and (b) after a few hours into the fast, regardless of whether they have been reminded of food or not, people take longer to distinguish between correct and incorrect responses, yet respond more accurately.